awslabs/clickstream-analytics-on-aws/docs/en/pipeline-mgmt/ingestion/index.md

     - [Amazon Kinesis Data Stream (KDS)](./create-data-sink-w-kinesis.md)

 ## Throttle
 Currently, there is no built-in throttling feature available with this solution.
-If you require throttling feature, you can configure WAF to implement throttling feature.
+If you require throttling feature, you can configure AWS WAF to implement throttling feature.
 Please refer [WAF][waf] document.

 [waf]: https://docs.aws.amazon.com/waf/latest/developerguide/waf-rule-statement-type-rate-based.html